 Contact an Experienced Medical Malpractice Attorney

-If you suffered an injury at the hands of a negligent medical professional in Iowa or Illinois, you need the advice of an experienced attorney.
+If you suffered injury by a negligent medical professional in Iowa/Illinois, you need the advice of an experienced attorney.

-To speak with one of the dedicated medical malpractice lawyers at VanderGinst Law about how we can assist you with your own claim, please call 800-797-5391 today.
+To speak with VanderGinst Law about how we can assist you with your own claim, please call 800-797-5391 today.